mooch443/trex/docs/parameters_trex.rst

 	**default value:** 0.05

-	Value between 0 and 1, think of as `heatmap_smooth` times video width, indicating the maximum upscaled size of the heatmaps shown in the tracker.
+	Value between 0 and 1, think of as `heatmap_smooth` times video-width, indicating the maximum upscaled size of the heatmaps shown in the tracker.
 Makes them prettier, but maybe much slower.